core concepts

 Event Logs

 Organization Events are the highest level and show all events down to the Environment level.
 Application and Environment Event streams are filtered views of the Organization.
-Below are event types available at each level.
+Below are the event types available at each level.

 Organization Events